 Of course, medical solutions are also supposed to incorporate lifestyle changes.
 However, the parents I know whose kids are on prescription attention disorder medication have received little if any guidance on lifestyle approaches, and their children's attention disorder is firmly treated as a medical disorder, a disease, rather than a difference that is challenging but also provides its own strengths.
 Personally, I am not convinced that an attention disorder is truly a disease-- it could be thought of more as simply a genetic characteristic-- and I'm suspicious of an approach that characterizes a challenging difference as a disease in large part because a drug can make life easier.
 (By that same logic, since amphetamines in adults can keep them awake for days at a time, does this mean that sleeping is a disease?
 Certainly not.
 It is a challenge to need to spend ~1/3 of our lives sleeping when we could really use that time to get things done, but that challenge is simply a part of who we are as human beings.
 We can address our time limits through different means.)

-Now, to be sure, some kids need more help than others, and certainly stimulant drugs have been helpful to a lot of kids.
-There are plenty of alternatives to consider, though, including homeopathic approaches, before you get to that point.
-The first step after receiving a diagnosis needs to be to open your mind and evaluate all your options, talking with other parents as well as doctors.
 A lifestyle-based approach without stimulant drugs can be a challenging path to follow – a rougher road, but perhaps a more rewarding one.
 At the very least, though, we owe it to our children to start by trying non-pharmaceutical approaches.
 If after trying lifestyle-based approaches, we feel our child still needs medication, we can always move forward from there.
 Another advantage to this approach is that the lifestyle approaches will convey some degree of benefit, so that perhaps a lower dose of prescription drugs are needed.

 Above all, as you choose the best path forward, remember that your child is not flawed but is a unique individual with gifts to be nurtured and harnessed, not suppressed.
 Yes, it's challenging, but remember that while attention disorders may be officially designated as a disorder, others view attention disorders as a superpower – one shared by entrepreneurs such as Ikea founder Ingvar Kamprad, Virgin founder Sir Richard Branson, and JetBlue founder David Neeleman, who has said that "if someone told me you could be normal or you could continue to have your [attention disorder], I would take [attention disorder]."
 Never lose sight of your child's fundamental nature as a unique little superbeing who can change the world with their gifts, given the support and guidance to let those gifts blossom.
 Brillia’s five-pillar approach is a gentle way to do this.
 With an approach based on optimizing a child's health and gently assisting with the challenge of attention disorder symptoms, Brillia may be just what you need to let your child bloom.